Kotlin/kotlinx-datetime/README.md

 Sometimes, the required string format doesn't fully correspond to any of the classes `kotlinx-datetime` provides.
-In these cases, `DateTimeComponents`, a collection of all date-time fields, can be used instead.
+In these cases, `DateTimeComponents`, a collection of all datetime fields, can be used instead.

 ```kotlin
 // import kotlinx.datetime.format.*